Author: Frank W. Jackson, M.D.

 Bethanechol (trade name: Urecholine)

-and erythromycin, an old antibiotic, are occasionally used but generally are not effective or even desirable long term.
+and erythromycin, an old antibiotic, are occasionally used but generally are not effective for long term use.

 Before Bo-Tox became popular for cosmetic purposes, it was used for certain medical conditions.
 Bo-Tox has been used for gastroparesis with variable success.